 And the family Bible study we attended they enjoyed a little round of Cirrus from Mt.
 Townsend Creamery, a Camembert style cheese.
 “I don’t know anything about these gourmet things,” said our leader, but a young man who had visited Europe went nuts over it…he had no idea anything like it was available in the U.S.

-That was a couple of years ago, during my mis-timed participation in the Pennywise Challenge for locavores (I was only a year late! – no need for Nathaniel to get in such a huff over it when I figured it out).
+That was a couple of years ago, during my mis-timed participation in the such a huff over it when I figured it out).for locavores (I was only a year late! – no need for Nathaniel to get in

 I haven’t had many opportunities for cheese exploration since then.
 Trips to Portland have been centered around Shriner’s Hospital.
 Trips to Olympia have been centered around college campus visits and shopping for special shoes for him.

 But I am convinced that the quest for wonderful cheese is worth continuing.

 And on a cost comparison basis?

 An ounce of a good artisan cheese (at $16 – $19.95/pound) will cost $1.00 – $1.24.
 A 2-ounce bag of Cheetos costs somewhere around a dollar.
 Both measures are light snack sizes.
 In terms of either nutrition or pleasure, a good cheese wins every round.

 I might not want to put the more expensive cheeses into a casserole…but even without finding another cheese to equal the bliss of Valentina — I would much rather spend my $1.25 of snack money on really good cheese.
 A little goes a long way, especially if you slice it with a vegetable peeler!